“I want to be quoted as an expert in [insert outlet here].”

 Think, Act Like an Expert

-For those companies that are in it for the long haul, here are five ways remote PR professionals can get them started:
+For those companies that are in it for the long haul, here are 5 ways to become an expert source:

 - Think like an expert.
 Know what type of topics you can cover inside and out.
 Write them down.
 Expound on them internally and get feedback (because things you might be interested in talking about might not be that interesting after all.)
 Ask your peers for feedback.